 Where can I find safeguarding training for taxi drivers?

-Here at the Child Protection Company, we offer a range of online and face-to-face safeguarding courses for individuals working in a variety of sectors.
+We offer a range of online and face-to-face safeguarding courses for individuals working in a variety of sectors.
 Our courses are developed by safeguarding experts and our excellent online learning management system empowers organisations to keep track of all staff safeguarding training in one central location.

 Each of our online safeguarding courses takes between 1 to 2 hours to complete.
 The courses are delivered entirely online, and they can be accessed on any device with an internet connection.
 On successful completion, you can download a verifiable course certificate immediately.